igormironchik/qt-widgets-on-real-example/chapter01/frame.md

 }; // class FramePrivate
 ```

-I declared two method to create a thumbnail of needed size and auxiliary method to do some stuff
+I declared two methods to create a thumbnail of needed size and auxiliary method to do some stuff
 when widget will be resized, as creating a thumbnail, notifying layouts about size change and
 updating our frame.

-The creation of a thumbnail is different for different risize modes of a frame.
+The creation of a thumbnail is different for different resize modes of a frame.
 For fit to size mode
-we need to scale in both directions keeping aspect ratio of the image, whereas for the fit to height
+we need to scale in both directions keeping the aspect ratio of the image, whereas for the fit to height
 mode we just need to scale to height keeping aspect ratio too.
 Let's have a look.

 ```